Elliot-codling/Infinate-Worlds/README.md

 # Infinate-Worlds
-This is an experiment of infinate worlds, that will incorperate camera functions and mouse control.
+This is an experiment of infinate worlds.

+Controls:
+AD / arrow keys for movement

+Objective:
+Nothing